-Looking for a manufacturing partner?
+Are you looking for a manufacturing partner?
 A quick search on Google or Alibaba will surface hundreds of results.
-It isn’t difficult to find a factory – but it is a much harder task to find the right one.
+It isn’t challenging to find a factory.
+But it is a much harder task to find the right one.

 What is a sourcing agent?